digital-land/data-standards-team/planning-considerations/gypsy-roma-&-traveller-sites.md

 ### What we’ve done

-We have worked closely to understand the sorts of questions the policy teams in DLUHC would like to answer.
+We have worked closely to understand the sorts of questions the policy teams in MHCLG would like to answer.
 This gives us a set of user or data needs to work with.

 Using those we have drafted [an initial data model](https://miro.com/app/board/uXjVNIiMA2Y=/) that we think would satisfy the needs.